cnguyen-de/sli-tailwind/tailwindcss.md

 In the CSS section, it contains CSS rules.
 In this example, you can see only one rule which targets the "card" class by using dot selector.

 Each line inside the rule is called declaration

--->
+->

+And this code snippet will render this nice red violet card -->

 ---